 - 23.2.4.
-The largest allocation in the strategy is to growth assets, the split between equities and Jersey property is determined by recommendations from Jersey Property Holdings following a review of the properties that were bequeathed to the Estate of E.J.
+The largest allocation in the strategy is to growth assets, and the split between equities and Jersey property is determined by recommendations from Jersey Property Holdings, following a review of the properties that were bequeathed to the Estate of E.J.
 Bailhache Fund.
 The balance of this amount will then be allocated to equities so that that growth assets are within the range. - 23.2.5.
-The intention is that the Estate of E.J.
-Bailhache Fund will be able to participate in the CIF. - 23.2.6.
-The ranges indicate tolerable variations according to investment conditions at any time. - 23.2.7.
-Specific cash limits, such as concentration limits or credit rating limits, are to be dealt with at the level of the investment pool. - 23.2.8.
-Other asset class specific limits such as concentration limits, leverage limits or country limits will be dealt with at the level of the investment pool. - 23.2.9.
+The ranges indicate tolerable variations according to investment conditions at any time. - 23.2.6.
+Specific cash limits, such as concentration limits or credit rating limits, are to be dealt with at the level of the investment pool. - 23.2.7.
+Other asset class-specific limits such as concentration limits, leverage limits, or country limits, will be dealt with at the level of the investment pool. - 23.2.8.
 No off-balance sheet vehicles are permitted.

 - 23.3.1.
 The Estate of E.J.
 Bailhache Fund can carry out investment through the CIF. - 23.3.2.
-All of the Jersey Properties which will remain outside of the CIF.
+All of the Jersey properties which will remain outside of the CIF.